open-feature/flagd/README.md

     ```

     Or use docker:
-   (for Windows use WSL both for the file path and the docker commands.
-This flagd on docker command WILL NOT WORK on Windows due to the mixed filesystems [#8479](https://github.com/docker/for-win/issues/8479)!!
-See also [this medium article](https://levelup.gitconnected.com/docker-desktop-on-wsl2-the-problem-with-mixing-file-systems-a8b5dcd79b22) )
+    _Note - In Windows, use WSL system for both the file location and Docker runtime.
+Mixed file systems does not
+    work and this is a limitation of Docker (https://github.com/docker/for-win/issues/8479)_

     ```sh
     docker run \